Skip to main content Skip to footer

 ]

 Next up, bindingName tells which property of each data object should be used to label the data point on the chart.
-In our case, we're being to the name property.
+In our case, we're binding to the name property.

-binding tells Wijmo which property of each data object contains the numeric value it should use to calculate the of that data point's pie wedge.
+binding tells Wijmo which property of each data object contains the numeric value it should use to calculate each of the pie wedges.

 innerRadius is a fun one: if you set it to a value between 0 and 1, it will hollow out the center of the pie and turn your pie chart into a donut chart!
 Not that there's anything wrong with plain old pie charts.
 They're great!
 Turning our chart into a donut just gives it a hipster, 21st-century sort of look.